-Company employees include cross-country truck drivers, local delivery drivers, package sorters, dockworkers, airline crews, and others.
-Employees are expected to keep up in the fast-paced workplace to ensure that every package arrives at its destination on time as guaranteed to the consumer.
+Company employees include cross-country truckers, local delivery drivers, package sorters, dockworkers, airline crews, etc. Employees are expected to keep up in the fast-paced workplace to ensure that every package arrives at its destination on time as guaranteed to the consumer.

 UPS Worker Hazards

 The excessive levels of noise, working under dangerous weather conditions, and exposure to toxic exhaust and fumes are just some of the serious work hazards of a UPS employee.
-Many workers are required to work extremely long hours during seasonal holidays, which can lead to serious fatigue, mishaps, and accidents with injuries.
+In addition, many UPS employees must work extremely long hours during seasonal holidays, which can lead to serious fatigue, mishaps, and accidents with injuries.

 These include accidents that occur while transporting parcels and envelopes across the country, at loading docks, and when drivers are involved in crashes in urban and rural environments en route to deliver packages.

-UPS Workers' Wages
+UPS Employees' Wages

 UPS Workers Fatalities and Injuries

 Acts of violence that result in serious injuries and fatalities are all too common occurrences at UPS facilities and other logistics companies in the United States.
-UPS workers are often placed in dangerous scenarios where disgruntled employees, angry customers, and others react violently to appease their sense of injustice.
+As a result, UPS workers are often placed in dangerous scenarios where disgruntled employees, angry customers, and others react violently to appease their sense of injustice.